The Metal-Poor Stellar Halo in RAVE-TGAS and its Implications for the Velocity Distribution of Dark Matter: Dark Matter Implications

 In addition to characterizing the halo population, our analysis also identified velocity outliers.
 Improved kinematic and spectral studies will help determine whether these stars point to local phase-space substructure that is correlated with tidal debris from a satellite merger.
 If so, then the kinematic substructure in the stellar distribution may also be correlated with DM.
 Because we cannot make any firm conclusions at this stage, we did not consider the implications of these outliers for direct detection.

-To summarize, we found the best-fit velocity distribution of the local metal-poor stellar halo using data from RAVE-TGAS and used these results to motivate an empirical distribution for the virialized dark matter component.
-This distribution can be used in place of the SHM for a more realistic estimate of the DM scattering rate. \emph{Gaia} is anticipated to revolutionize our understanding of the phase-space distribution of the stellar halo.
+To summarize, we found the best-fit velocity distribution of the local metal-poor stellar halo using data from RAVE-TGAS and used these results to motivate an empirical distribution for the virialized dark matter component. \emph{Gaia} is anticipated to revolutionize our understanding of the phase-space distribution of the stellar halo.
 As the uncertainties on the stellar parameters continue to improve for an increasingly larger selection of stars, we expect to further refine our characterization of the smooth dark matter distribution and any potential substructure.

 For the interested reader, we provide the posterior speed distributions for the $\FeH < -1.5$ and $-1.8$ samples in the heliocentric frame as Supplementary Data.\footnoteref{link}